-For general questions about COVID-19, please visit Illinois’ COVID-19 status page here or visit the Illinois Department of Public Health’s (IDPH) COVID-19 information page here.
+For general information, resources and answers to frequently asked questions, please visit Illinois’ COVID-19 status page here or visit the Illinois Department of Public Health’s (IDPH) COVID-19 information page here.
 If you have more specific questions or concerns, IDPH has also created a COVID-19 hotline.
 You can reach the hotline by calling 1-800-889-3931 or by emailing DPH.Sick@Illinois.Gov.
 It’s important to note the IDPH hotline is not equipped to provide medical advice.
 IDPH has advised any resident who needs medical assistance to contact their primary care physician.

 Shopping Hours for Seniors

 The Illinois Retail Merchants Association has compiled a list of stores offering dedicated shopping hours for seniors and people with preexisting conditions.
 You can find that list here.

 The governor and the Illinois Department of Financial and Professional Regulation recently launched a new student loan relief plan to help borrowers who are not covered under the federal CARES Act.
 For more information, please visit the state's website here.

 Business owners in Illinois can find a comprehensive list of COVID-19 financial resources at the Illinois Department of Commerce and Economic Opportunity's website here.

 Small Business Survival Guide